 Programme activities include meditation, short talks, experiential exercises, group discussion, and home practices.
 MSC is a workshop rather than a retreat.
 The goal is for participants to directly experience self-compassion and learn practices that evoke self-compassion in daily life.

 MSC is a compassion training programme rather than mindfulness training like Mindfulness-based Stress Reduction (MBSR) or Mindfulness-based Cognitive Therapy (MBCT), although mindfulness skills are taught as a foundation for self-compassion.

 MSC is also different from therapy insofar as the emphasis of MSC is on building emotional resources rather than addressing old wounds.
 Nonetheless, psychological healing may occur as we develop the capacity to be with our difficulties, and with ourselves, in a loving, compassionate way.

 MSC is a journey that entails a variety of challenges.
 Compassion has the effect of soothing and comforting us as it paradoxically opens us to emotional discomfort.
-While some difficult emotions may arise when practicing self-compassion, Susann is committed to providing a safe, supportive environment for this process to unfold, and to make the journey interesting and enjoyable for everyone.
+While some difficult emotions may arise when practicing self-compassion, Anja and Wiebke are committed to providing a safe, supportive environment for this process to unfold, and to make the journey interesting and enjoyable for everyone.